dfelinto/blender-manual/manual/animation/armatures/bones/properties/bendy_bones.rst

    If enabled, the final Scale and/or Ease values are multiplied by the corresponding local scale channels of the handle bone.
 This step is applied independently of *Scale Easing* and doesn't interact with it, i.e. enabling *Y* and *Scale Easing* doesn't replace the *Ease* toggle.

-   These toggles are a more efficient replacement for up to 8 trivial drivers feeding segment scale data from the handle bones into the B-Bone option properties.
+   These toggles are a more efficient replacement for up to eight trivial drivers passing segment scale data from the handle bones into the B-Bone option properties.

 .. tip:: Keying Set